Purdue-CS193/homework-0-brokymeister/index.md

 My favorite things about CS193
 - Learning about useful tools for programming
 - Learning how to use websites like Github
-- Having TAs to ask questions
+- Being able to ask questions to my TAs

 ### Markdown